 - 4.5.1 Funds in the Privately Operated Institutions Inmate Welfare Trust Fund (POIIWTF) may be appropriated annually by the Legislature for the benefit and welfare of inmates incarcerated in privately operated correctional facilities.
 Funds will be distributed in accordance with Exhibit G POIIWTF Budget Summary, which is inclusive of the following attachments: A. POIIWTF Program Request and Narrative; B. Budget Instructions; and C. Budget Narrative.
 Services are strictly paid as cost reimbursement.
-No funds will be paid for services not provided. - 4.5.2 By March 1st of each year, CONTRACTOR must submit an application for expenditures to be made from the POIIWTF for the next fiscal year to DMS for review.
-In accordance with section 944.72(1), Florida Statutes, planned expenditures must cover expenses for the benefit and welfare of inmates at the Facility. - 4.5.3 CONTRACTOR must compile a report that documents the actual receipts and expenditures from this trust fund for the previous fiscal year, beginning July 1st and ending June 30th, and provide such to DMS.
-This report is due by July 31st each year for the previous fiscal year. - 4.5.4 Expenditures for operational cost and fixed capital outlay made from the POIIWTF must meet the guidelines of section 945.215, Florida Statutes, and applicable terms of this Contract.
-CONTRACTOR is responsible for contracting and overseeing the construction of fixed capital outlay projects authorized by the

-Legislature.
-All operations and fixed capital outlay projects and expenditures must be approved by DMS.

-- 4.5.5 CONTRACTOR shall ensure proper accounting and internal control of the receipts and expenditures of the funds from the POIIWTF. - 4.5.6 CONTRACTOR will send to DMS a monthly report by the 15th of the month the details of deposits and expenditures to the POIIWTF.
+No funds will be paid for services not provided. - 4.5.2 By May 1st of each year, CONTRACTOR must submit an application for expenditures to be made from the POIIWTF for the next fiscal year to DMS for review.
+In accordance with section 944.72(1), Florida Statutes, planned expenditures must cover expenses for the benefit and welfare of inmates at the Facility.
+Proposed additional expenditures for contractually required programs as set forth in section 957.04, Florida Statutes, will not be authorized planned expenditures from the POIIWTF. - 4.5.3 CONTRACTOR must compile a report that documents the actual receipts and expenditures from this trust fund for the previous fiscal year, beginning July 1st and ending June 30th, and provide such to DMS.
+This report is due by July 31st each year for the fiscal year previous. - 4.5.4 Expenditures for operational cost and fixed capital outlay made from the POIIWTF must meet the guidelines of section 945.215, Florida Statutes, and applicable terms of this Contract.
+CONTRACTOR is responsible for contracting and overseeing the construction of fixed capital outlay projects authorized by the Legislature.
+All operations and fixed capital outlay projects and expenditures must be approved by DMS. - 4.5.5 CONTRACTOR shall ensure proper accounting and internal control of the receipts and expenditures of the funds from the POIIWTF. - 4.5.6 CONTRACTOR will send to DMS a monthly report by the 15th of the month the details of deposits and expenditures to the POIIWTF.
 This report should include the deposits and expenditures made from the commissary account.